 A woman of faith and unquenchable zeal...

-Charmaine's is employed as a dental hygienist and has raised two adult boys, who are also active in the church.
+Charmaine's is employed as a dental assistant and has raised two adult boys, who are also active in the church.
 Her life experience has equipped her to be sensitive to the Holy Spirit and compassionate toward people.
 She seeks to be in alignment with the will of God in every respect and endeavors to help others experience and have a growing relationship with God.

 Charmaine is also one of the most creative and gifted people I know, kind hearted, humorous and able to think deeply about the scripture.
 Her vision for what the Women's Fellowship can be is something I pray every woman would embrace.